Are you looking for one of the most fun things to do in the UAE? Then head into the desert & go on an adrenaline-fueled jeep safari in Dubai!

 I would always advise checking what desert safari deals are around when you’re in Dubai.

-If you’re short on time though, I’ve found this tour at GetYourGuide is consistently one of the cheapest around so this is always a good place to start!
-Currently there’s 21% off so a good time to book!
+If you’re short on time though, I’ve found this tour at GetYourGuide is consistently one of the cheapest around so this is always a good place to start.
+The often have deals so make sure you keep checking before you book!

 Different desert safari tours